-What Harvard does is requiring applicants to demonstrate they are talented and academically all set for success at Harvard.
+What Harvard does is require applicants to demonstrate they are talented and academically all set for success at Harvard.

-There are students who left high school prematurely and, after having earned their GED® diplomas, apply for college admission and scholarships without mention their GED diplomas.
+There are students who left high school prematurely and, after having earned their GED® diplomas, apply for college admission and scholarships without mentioning their GED diplomas.